 Case Study – Emotions Drive Purchase Decisions

-Minalex, a Delia Associates client, manufactures aluminum extrusions that are used as parts in a wide range of products, including helmet mounts for the military.
+Minalex, a Delia Associates client, manufactures custom aluminum extrusions that are used as parts in a wide range of products, including helmet mounts for the military.
 These products can attach virtually anything to a helmet, from night vision goggles to water containers and battery packs.

 A Minalex executive recently told us how one of these small components helped save the life of a marine who was attacked by a sniper.
 To make a long story short, a small aluminum part could have been the difference between a bad headache and a tragedy.